jintoppy/protractor-html-screenshot-reporter/README.md

 ## HTML Reporter

 On running the task via grunt, screenshot reporter will be generating json and png files for each test.

+Now, you will also get a summary report, Stack trace information also.

 With this postprocessing, you will get a json which has all the metadata, and also an html page showing the results.